Bars92/font-organizer/readme.txt

 * Multi upload allow you to upload more font formats to support more browsers.
 * Add any google fonts in one click and apply them on any element.
 * Apply fonts for known elements or custom elements of your choosing easily.
+* Delete and remove fonts from your website in one click.
+* Choose your fonts & font sizes in the editor (tinyMCE & tinyMCE Advanced).
-* It's awesome like it's users.
+* It's awesome like its users.

 == Installation ==